 2. Smile at them randomly.

 Of course, we smile at our children when they smile at us first or do something silly, but do we randomly grab their attention from across the room by smiling at them?
-Doing so will let them know they have our attention even when we aren’t right next to them.compliments for kids
+Doing so will let them know we’re paying attention, even when we’re not right next to them.

 3. Recognize their good behavior and accomplishments with encouraging words.

-In order to show our kids that we pay attention to more than just the negative stuff they do, we should make an effort to compliment and affirm the positive stuff, too!
+To show our kids we pay attention to more than just the negative things they do, we should make an effort to compliment and affirm the positive things too!
 This takes a lot of intention and awareness, but it will pay off.

 4. Ask if you can join in on something they are doing.

 If your child is young, get involved the next time he or she is lost in imaginative play.
-With older children, ask if they can show you or tell you about their favorite hobby.
-Kids love when we show interest in the things they enjoy doing!
+With older children, ask them to show you or tell you about their favorite hobby.
+Kids love it when we show interest in the things they enjoy doing.

 5. Invite them to join in on something you usually do alone.